Grow your social media following

 - Hashtags increase reach but try to avoid jamming in too many.
 2 hashtags on twitter is ideal

 - Try Rite Tag to gauge the potential of hashtags, automatically shorten links and embed associated images

 - Shorten your links so that you have more space in your tweet.
 You can use Google URL shortener or Bitly or Buffer’s built-in link shortener

 - If you have an existing Pinterest account, remove or make private any boards that are not relevant.
 Create around 10 boards covering the main topics that are relevant to your product / service / brand

 - Set up a business account which will offer you great analytics and access to ‘Rich Pins’ (a business account is free)

 - Verify your site and apply for ‘Rich Pins’, which allow you to add more text to your pins

 Well, I hope this article helps to get you started with your social media adventure.
 Since I started implementing my strategy, my following has been growing steadily and I’m spending less time on it with the help of scheduling tools.

 Don’t forget to sign up below to get more resources and insights direct to your inbox.

-How to get more engagement with your freebies Freebies, opt-in incentives, content upgrades, we create them so that people are more likely to join our mailing lists.
-Bottom line, you offer something of value for free in exchange for their contact details.
-But are you...
+Social media advice for small businesses and freelancers Freebies, opt-in incentives, content upgrades, we create them so that people are more likely to join our mailing lists.
+Bottom line, you offer something of value for free in exchange for their contact details....

 3 Mistakes you're making with your Facebook ads Guest post from Colm Baker of Whabang.ie In the social media world, it’s easy to become downbeat and disheartened because we are constantly bombarded with the highlights of people’s lives.
 Typically, it’s only the best...